 8 - CHUDAKARMA

-Also known as Mundan Ceremony.
-It symbolizes cleansing, renewal and new growth and marks a new phase of life for the child.
-Mantras are chanted as the child is given blessings of long life, prosperity and fame.
+Also known as Mundan Ceremony where the child’s scalp hair are shaved off.
+It symbolizes cleansing, renewal and new growth and is marked as a new phase of life for the child.
+Mantras are chanted and the child is given blessings for a long life, prosperity and fame.

 9 - KARNAVEDHAN